-Standard 4: High Expectations for Student Success - Effective The superintendents candidate sets high expectations for all students and cultivates the conditions for student learning.
+Standard 4: High Expectations for Student Success - Effective superintendents set high expectations for all students and cultivate the conditions for student learning.

 - 4(a) The superintendent implements coherent systems of curriculum, instruction, and assessment that promote the mission, vision, and beliefs of the district, embody high expectations for student learning, align with academic standards, and provide a pathway to college and/or career. - 4(b) The superintendent aligns and focuses systems of curriculum, instruction, and assessment within and across grade levels and schools to promote student academic success.